 Learning maths often feels like a chore, and so many students struggle with it.
 Rattling off multiplication and times tables is not particularly inspiring and sometimes the classroom environment isn’t actually the best place for them to really take in and retain information, so other tools need to be used to help students out and stop them from drowning.

-The internet is a treasure chest of tools, resources and interactive math games for you to use in your private tutoring sessions and for extra math practice to help you out in class.
+The internet is a treasure chest of tools, resources and interactive math games for you to use in your private tutoring sessions and for extra math practice alongside an online math tutor.
 We’ve put together a list of five websites which are guaranteed to add a bit of colour and excitement to your maths lessons, as well as make them easy to understand.

 Online you can find all sorts of games to help you with the different maths concepts such as graphing, multiplication and division, equivalent fractions or order of operations.